-• The FCA Network Code was submitted to ENTSO-E on 1 October 2013.
-ACER will now have three months in which to review the code and develop a formal opinion.
+- The FCA Network Code was submitted to ENTSO-E on 1 October 2013.
+ACER will now have three months in which to review the code and develop a formal opinion. - The ACER opinion on the Network Code will be shared with the JESG early in 2014. - The FCA Network Code was not discussed further at this month's JESG.